 Lack of technical expertise is considered a strong point for this role as it helps them focus on project outcomes from a business and user experience perspective.

 This role is again more common in medium to complex size projects.
 They are the ones who lead the project on a day-to-day basis.
-In smaller-sized projects, this role is taken care of by a senior developer.
+In smaller-sized projects, a senior developer takes this role.

 Team leads are responsible for smooth communication among team members and between client and team.
 Team leads are also responsible for team performance and are responsible for conflict prevention and management.
 Other responsibilities include code review, providing feedback, facilitate sprints, and eliminate blockers.